 1102.08 EXAMINATION OF PLANS, PROPOSAL FORM, SPECIFICATIONS, AND SITE of WORK.

 It is the responsibility of the bidder to examine the plans, proposal form, Specifications, Supplemental Specifications, Developmental Specifications, Special Provisions, the site of the work, and the state of the work of other contractors on the project to assure that all requirements of the proposal form and the plans are fully understood.
 It is the bidder's responsibility to understand the nature of the work and all reasonably ascertainable conditions which may affect performance under the contract.
 The Contracting Authority does not warrant, implicitly or explicitly, the nature of the work, the conditions that will be encountered by the bidder, or the adequacy of the contract documents for the Contractor to perform the work.

 1102.09 PREPARATION OF PROPOSALS.

-Unless otherwise specified, bidder shall submit an electronic bid with digital signature using bidding software furnished by the Department and electronic bid submittal procedures of the Department.
-When prequalification is waived per Article 1102.01, H, or elsewhere in the contract documents, bidder may submit the signed proposal on the original forms furnished by the Contracting Authority in lieu of submitting an electronic bid.
+Unless otherwise specified, bidder shall submit an electronic proposal with digital signature using bidding software furnished by the Department and electronic bid submittal procedures of the Department.
+Proposals received after the bid deadline will not be read.

 C. If the proposal is made by a partnership or corporation, the name of the partnership or corporation, its agent, and its principal place of business shall be shown.
 The proposal shall be signed by an authorized agent of the partnership or corporation.